vruusmann/blog/_posts/2019-04-07-converting_sklearn_lightgbm_pipeline_pmml.md

 A binary-style categorical split discriminates one category level against all others ("send category level A to the left, and all other category levels to the right").
 A multinomial-style categorical split examines every category level, and proposes two distinct subsets based on their discriminatory effect ("send category levels A, C, D and F to the left, and category levels B, and E to the right").
 LightGBM does not appear to limit the cardinality of categorical features.
-There is no need to change anything about the Python script when "scaling" from two to twenty thousand category levels.
+There is no need to change anything about the Python script when scaling from two to twenty thousand category levels.

 Multinomial-style categorical splits are encoded using the `SimpleSetPredicate` element: